 Note about insertion points

-5. Repeat Step 3 to insert the third plate (10x130 mm) and give it the same properties, as the following image shows.
-The plate will be aligned to the upper centre of the Master plate.
+5. Repeat Step 3 to insert the third plate (10x130 mm) and give it the same properties as the following image shows.
+The plate will be aligned to the upper center of the Master plate.

 Please pay attention to the following aspects: